CDU-HIT238/slides/week1/index.md

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->
 ### Mobile web applications
-* Until recently it was difficult to make web applications work offline
+* Until a few years ago it was difficult to make web applications work offline
 * Many organisations prefer users to install their app
-* Gmail and facebook messenger push users to install their app on mobile
+* Google docs and facebook messenger push users to install their app on mobile

 Note:
 While both Google and Apple originally imagined their mobile systems using web applications, many people did not consider them as compeditive alternatives to appliations installed on the mobile platform.
 Many organisations feel it is important that their app is installed in order to get exposure.
 Incedently [research found in 2015 that users spend most of their time in apps the majority of that use is only a couple of apps](https://techcrunch.com/2015/06/22/consumers-spend-85-of-time-on-smartphones-in-apps-but-only-5-apps-see-heavy-use/).